opcaic/docs/intro/installation-instructions.rst

 ConnectorConfig:BrokerAddress
   Address to which the worker should connect.
-Corresponds to ``Broker:ListeningAddress`` variable on server
+Corresponds to ``Broker:ListeningAddress`` variable on server.
+Format of the address is ``tcp://{host}:{port}``.

 For other configuration options, see :ref:`worker-configuration`.
-Example systemd unit file follows:
+All these variables can be easily set by environment variables inside a systemd unit file like the following:

 .. code-block:: cfg